akka/alpakka/docs/src/main/paradox/jms.md

 ## Connection Retries

 When a connection to a broker cannot be established and errors out, or is timing out being established or started, the connection can be retried.
-All JMS publishers, consumers, and browsers are configured with a connection retry settings as follows:
+All JMS publishers, consumers, and browsers are configured with connection retry settings as follows:

 Setting        | Description                                                                         | Default Value
 ---------------|-------------------------------------------------------------------------------------|--------------